 I don’t know why women subject themselves to that sort of torture.
 Is it because men want them too?
 Is it because the high heels of “raunch culture” are seeping into everyday fashion?
-Sociological hypothesis aside, here are some things you can do to get rid of corns:
+Sociological hypothesis aside, there are methods to get rid and prevent corns.

 Causes of Corns

 Listen, the most common cause of corns are shoes that don’t fit, but there are other things that can cause corns like bunions (bone structure problems in the foot), other foot deformations, and even the way you walk on your feet.
 It’s important to take care of your feet.
 Keep them properly cushioned, aerated, and comfortable and you should start to see your corn problems slowly disappear.

 Practical Treatment for Corns

 Wearing shoes that fit properly will most definitely get rid of corns.
 I can’t believe people actually need to be told this, but I think we all know how deep denial can get when we’re trying to achieve that perfect image.
 Listen, I know you like high heels and nice shoes that don’t fit just right, but I’ll tell you that the most common cause of corns are ill-fitting shoes, especially the dressy ones with narrow toes.
 Listening to reason is the first step toward getting rid of corns.